Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Working_with_useFetcher.md

 ### The `action` attribute

-On the `fetcher.Form` you can add the `action` attribute and for example, point at `/newsletter` because you wanna trigger the "action" function off the `/newsletter` route, but you wanna make sure that you don't load the `newsletter` route's element component; you don't wanna load the `NewsletterPage` element that belongs to the `newsletter` route. ==With the default `<Form>` component you will trigger the `newsletter` route's "action" function BUT you also load the `NewsletterPage` element.
+As on the `<Form>` component, onthe `fetcher.Form` you can add the `action` attribute and for example, point at `/newsletter` because you wanna trigger the "action" function off the `/newsletter` route, but you wanna make sure that you don't load the `newsletter` route's element component; you don't wanna load the `NewsletterPage` element that belongs to the `newsletter` route.

+==With the default `<Form>` component you will trigger the `newsletter` route's "action" function BUT you also load the `NewsletterPage` element.
 With `fetcher.Form` you ONLY trigger the "action" function WITHOUT loading the element, because with `fetcher.Form` you don't transition, you don't move to a different route==.

 ==The `useFetcher` hook is the tool you should use if you wanna **interact with some "action"/"loader" function _without transitioning_**, so if you wanna send your requests behind the scenes without triggering any route changes==.